GhHiva/M2PI-mini-project/WhatWeHaveToKnow.md

 Example:

-* 5 fish in an image
+* 5 people in an image
-* all fish pixels receive the same label
+* all persion pixels receive the same label

 The model knows: